tonytvo/blog-generator/content/blog/building-second-brain/index.md

 Good systems don’t add options and features; they strip away complexity and distractions from the main work, which is thinking.
 An undistracted brain and a reliable collection of notes is pretty much all we need.
 Everything else is just clutter.

 # Principle #5: Standardization enables creativity

-Ahrens uses the excellent analogy of how the invention of shipping containers revolutionized international trade to demonstrate the role of note-taking in modern writing

 Container shipping is a simple idea: ship products in standardized containers instead of loading them onto ships haphazardly as had always been done.
 But it took multiple failed attempts before it was successful, because it wasn’t actually about the container, which after all is just a box.